Exotic India Bike Tour

 We convene tonight at the dinner, next to the beautiful lake, to celebrate the start of a fabulous cycling journey.

-Day 2: Udaipur
+Day 2: Kumbhalgarh

-This day we start early and take a shuttle to short distance and ride to the next town of Kumbhalgarh.
-This is the most scenic ride of the trip as you climb the Aravalis, maneuver through the rolling hills and cycle past a Dhonk (Anogeissus Pendula) strewn topography.
+This day we start early and take a shuttle to a short distance and ride to the next town of Kumbhalgarh.
+This is the most scenic ride of the trip as you climb the Aravalis, maneuver through the rolling hills, and cycle past a Dhonk (Anogeissus Pendula) strewn topography.
 The plant adds a spattering of colour to the pale brown stretches along the way.
 Kumbalgarh is yet another historic fort town from the 15th century.

 In the evening, we climb the rugged Kumbalgarh Fort, surrounded by a 35km wall with 365 temples within.